Shreya-git-ai/Expense-Tracker/README.md

 demo-ready within a fixed development window**, rather than feature-maximal.
 Key trade-offs made on purpose:

-- **Rule-based logic over ML/AI** — e.g. category suggestions (if built)
+- **Rule-based logic over ML/AI** — e.g. Smart Insights and category
-  use a keyword dictionary, not a trained model, so behavior is fully transparent.
+  suggestions (if built) use plain aggregation and keyword dictionaries, not trained models, so behavior is fully transparent and demo-safe.
-- **Matplotlib over Plotly** — less flashy, but every chart line is easy to walk through in viva.
+- **Matplotlib/Plotly over heavier viz libraries** — easy to walk through chart logic line-by-line in viva.
 - **No authentication / multi-user support** — out of scope for a single-team local demo.
 - **Hard delete, no undo** — kept simple and bug-free within the time budget rather than adding session-state complexity.

+---

+## What Makes This Different

+Most college expense-tracker projects stop at CRUD + charts.
+ExpenseIQ adds a **Smart Insights** layer on the dashboard that reads the same data and surfaces the story behind it — month-over-month trends, category spikes, and spend pacing — using simple, explainable Pandas logic instead of an external AI API.

 ---